undergrad-partner-school

 Apart from its academic excellence, UH offers a lively and diverse campus culture.
 The university prides itself on its commitment to inclusivity, evidenced by its diverse student body and multicultural campus environment.
 UH is home to over 600 student organizations, providing students with ample opportunities to engage in extracurricular activities, leadership development, and community service.
 The campus is also located in close proximity to the vibrant city of Houston, offering students a wealth of cultural, social, and professional opportunities.
 With its strong academic programs, research opportunities, and thriving campus life, the University of Houston provides a dynamic and enriching experience for students.

 Located in Houston, TX and set in an urban environment, University of Houston is a public university.
-It has a campus size of 895 acres.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 66%.
-The freshman retention rate at University of Houston is 85% and the six-year graduation rate is 63%.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 69%.
+The freshman retention rate at University of Houston is 87% and the six-year graduation rate is 65%.

-For freshmen, the application deadline for this school is May 1.
-For transfer students, the application deadline is June 25.
+The freshmen application deadline for this school is June 3.
+The transfer application deadline is June 24.

 Quick Facts